The boss is demanding action! Should you respond? How can you be sure their email is even real and not a BEC attack?

 - Inbound email monitoring: The best way to protect against BEC attacks is to automate identification and remediation (for instance, in the real BEC example above, the banner warning that was automatically applied).
 Traditional email security gateway solutions often miss or do not cover BEC use cases.
 Investing in BEC protection will alleviate manual time spent identifying BEC attacks while also ensuring employees are protected.

-We’re hosting a webinar on February 20 outlining these features and ZeroFOX’s entire Advanced Email Protection offering, including BEC Protection and Email Abuse and Phishing Protection.
-We’ll walk through major use cases and give you a demo within the ZeroFOX Platform.
-You can register here.
+We’re hosting a webinar on February 20 outlining these features and ZeroFox’s entire Advanced Email Protection offering, including BEC Protection and Email Abuse and Phishing Protection.
+We’ll walk through major use cases and give you a demo within the ZeroFox Platform.